 The Hirosaki Castle relocation project is not just about moving a building.
 It is about reusing the castle, a cultural asset, as a local tourist resource, and by making the physical task of repairs visible, it has been elevated into a social project that involves local residents and tourists

-By adopting an open construction method, we were able to break down the image of "repair = no entry" and instead transform it into repair that can be observed
+By adopting a public construction approach, we broke the image that "repairs = no entry" and insteadrepairs that can be viewedtransformed it into

 Additionally, the stone walls are engraved with a history of alterations made to the castle from the time it was built up until the Genroku period, as well as details of repairs made during the Meiji and Showa periods.
 Another fascinating feature is that by looking at the stones, you can determine in what era the castle was altered